ATP Science Beta Alanine 250g

 ATP Science Beta Alanine

 During high intensity exercise, there is a greater reliance on ATP production from glycolysis and phosphagen systems resulting in an accumulation H+, which leads to exercise-induced metabolic acidosis.
 This acidity has been implicated as the cause of muscular fatigue and decreased muscle contractile function.
-By buffering exercise-induced acidity, muscle carnosine enhances performance.
+By buffering exercise-induced acidity, muscle carnosine aids performance.
 Especially in events with prolonged bouts of high intensity exercise.

 The Science of Beta Alanine